shmulif/Mafia/README.md

 Setup Instructions:
 Like all iOS development, it must be done on a Mac.
-1) Download xCode from the Mac app store.
+1) Open Xcode.
+(If you do not have it yet, Download it from the Mac app store.)
-2) Other setup steps that I will add when I find them out.
+2) Select "Clone Git Repository" from the options that come up.
+4) Paste the URL for this repository into the search bar that appears at the top.
+5) Hit the "clone" button.
+3) After you select a location to save it, the file will open.
+That's it, You're ready to put your touch on the project.
+Happy editing!